-Engage Partners is committed to the highest possible standards of openness, probity and accountability.
-This Anti-Bribery policy applies to those who work for or on behalf of Engage Partners and aims to ensure that we conduct all business in an honest way and without the use of corrupt practices or acts of bribery to obtain an advantage.
+Engage Education is committed to the highest possible standards of openness, probity and accountability.
+This Anti-Bribery policy applies to those who work for or on behalf of Engage Education and aims to ensure that we conduct all business in an honest way and without the use of corrupt practices or acts of bribery to obtain an advantage.

-Engage Partners' commitment to the highest legal and ethical standards is reflected in every aspect of the way in which we operate.
+Engage Education's commitment to the highest legal and ethical standards is reflected in every aspect of how we operate.
 Our staff handbook for staff reinforces the requirement for us to ensure integrity in all our dealings.

-This policy has been adopted by the Engage Partners Board and will be communicated to all employees.
+This policy has been adopted by the Engage Education Board and will be communicated to all employees.
 Any breach of this policy will be regarded as a serious matter by the Company and is likely to result in disciplinary action